-A free-standing structure that is a minimum of 80 percent open consisting of a trellis or interwoven lattice pieces typically covered with climbing shrubs or vines.
+A free-standing structure consisting of a trellis or interwoven lattice pieces typically covered with climbing shrubs or vines.
 These structures usually define a point of entry or the division of two places along a path.

-2-113.12 - Architectural feature.
+2-113.+2 - Architectural feature.